 Coal bed methane (CBM) is natural gas trapped in coal and occurring in the form of gas particles adsorbed at coal grains.
 A drop in bed pressure along with mining activities is followed by an increase in the coal bed methane desorption and its release from coal and surrounding rocks to work areas of a coal mine.
 The release of methane is a serious safety concern as it can create an explosive hazard.
 Therefore, much attention is paid to the draining methane from coal beds before and in the course of coal mining.
 This is achieved by a methane capture on advance of longwall coalfaces by boreholes drilled in front of the face and a reduction of concentration of methane to the acceptable level by the ventilation of work areas.

 The last decades witnessed a development of a technology of a draining methane from coal beds by multiple boreholes drilled from the surface.
 The technology of drainage involves the hydrofracturing of coal beds and surrounding rocks and filling up fissures with a permeable medium (usually sand) to facilitate migration of CBM released by desorption.
 The next step is a removal of water from coal beds to achieve a drop in a bed pressure in the area of a given borehole, necessary for the start of processes of desorption, emission and migration of CBM.
 Draining of CBM by production wells is treated as the natural gas production from unconventional source.

-CBM has been documented only in coal deposits of the Upper Silesian Coal Basin.
+Deposits of CBM have been documented only in coal deposits of the Upper Silesian Coal Basin.
 CBM concentrations in coal deposits of the Lower Silesian Coal Basin and the Lublin Coal Basin appear to be much smaller than in the Upper Silesian Basin.
 Their economic importance is still to be established.

 The CBM usage is determined on one hand by the safety issues and on the other hand is treated as collecting the gas from the unconventional sources – due to its form of occurring which demands the application of the special recovery desorptive technology.